Victorious3/vanila-gan/README.md

 Fully connected layer<br />
 LeakyReLU<br />
 Fully connected layer<br />
-The image size is 28 x 28.We define the input features with 28 x 28 = 784 and return if it is real or fake.
+The image size is 28 x 28.
+So we also define the input features with 28 x 28 = 784 and return if the image real or fake is.

 ```
 class DiscriminatorNet(torch.nn.Module):